AdityaDeshmane/iOSPullToRefreshControl/README.md

 Download DEMO project and go thro files, for details see steps below,

-* Add following class files to your project
+**STEP1:** Add following class files to your project

 ```
 ADPullToRefreshView.h

 ADPullToRefreshView.m
 ```

-* How to use above classes

-Sample code :

-STEP 1.
-Create instance of pull to refresh view
+**STEP 2:** Create instance of pull to refresh view

 ```
 pullToRefreshView =  [[ADPullToRefreshView alloc] initWithTableOrCollectionView:_tableView andCustomWidth:0];

 ```

-STEP 2.
-Add above view as subview to table view/collection view (no need to worry about what frame to set etc. just add as subview, control does these sort of handling on its own)
+**STEP 3:** Add above view as subview to table view/collection view (no need to worry about what frame to set etc. just add as subview, control does these sort of handling on its own)

  ```
  [_tableView addSubview:pullToRefreshView];
  ```

-  STEP 3.
-Handle scrollview's these 2 delegate methods and call to respective methods of pull to refresh control as follows (just copy paste them as it is)
+**STEP 4:** Handle scrollview's following two delegate methods and call to respective methods of pull to refresh control as follows (just copy paste them as it is)

 ```
 - (void)scrollViewDidScroll:(UIScrollView *)scrollView